Construction Warranties Part 1

 Incorporating warranty provisions into your contract is built-in protection against possible claims regarding defects and design in your work.
 Sarasota construction lawyers are aware of the numerous warranty claims that may arise and are available to assist you in all your contract agreement needs.
 Visit Part 2 of the article to learn about the different types of express and implied warranties

-To schedule a consultation with an experienced Sarasota construction attorney from Cotney Attorneys & Consultants, please call us today.
+To schedule a consultation with an experienced Sarasota construction attorney or an attorney in your state from Cotney Attorneys & Consultants, please call us today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.